 Choose Teacharo if...

-- You want a voice-first assistant for broad teacher admin
+- You want a voice-first assistant for broad teacher admin, led from the leadership team

 - Parent emails, report comments, incident reports, and planning are major pain points